 a.
 Adaptive Model

 d.
 Role Performance model

-19. Agent-host-environment model by Leavell and Clark is one of the theories which is widely use in determining illness rather than promoting wellness.
-It is based on the interaction of three factors: agent, host and environment.
+19. The Agent-host-environment model by Leavell and Clark is one of the theories which is widely used in determining illness rather than promoting wellness.
+It is based on the interaction of three factors: agent, host, and environment.
 Which of the following deals with the agent factor?

 b.
 Economic level

 d.
 Family history

 20. Sociologists use the term illness behavior to describe how an individual deals with his signs, symptoms, and medical regimen at the time of his illness or disease.
 Which of the following is not included in the four aspects of the sick role provided by Parsons?